jugoetz/slap-platform-predict/README.md

 ## Installation

-Install the required packages through conda/pip.
+Install the required packages through conda.
 An `environment.yaml` file is provided to facilitate installation.
-Note that requirements differ when installing with GPU support. on Ubuntu 20.04:
+If your system does not support CUDA, use the `environment_cpuonly.yaml` file instead.
+Installation will fail on M1/M2 Macs due to the `python=3.7` constraint.
+Remove it at your own risk.
 ```bash
 conda env create -f environment.yaml
 ```